qcrao/image-tools/README.md

 ## Usage

-The image tools appear in the top-left corner of any image in your Roam database:
+The image tools appear in the top-left(bottom-left on mobile) corner of any image in your Roam database:

 - **Eye Icon (👁️)**: Opens the image in a fullscreen modal for better viewing
 - **Clipboard Icon (📋)**: Copies the image to your clipboard (identical to the browser's "Copy Image" function)